Graduate Professional and Peer Advising (GP2A)

 The GP2A Program seeks to encourage Stanford's undergraduate and graduate students to succeed in and pursue engineering and science careers by providing them with an academic and professional support network.

-The Dean's Office and Engineering Diversity Programs at the School of Engineering created the Graduate and Professional Peer Advising (GP2A) Program in 1998 to strengthen Stanford's student support networks through structured peer advising, and to integrate the academic and professional advising needs of it engineering students.
-The GP2A Program works with all students, but especially with the four diversity-engineering societies, AISES, SBSE, SCCLES, and SWE, as well as with Stanford Summer Engineering Academy participants, to promote diversity in the engineering sector.
-Thanks to corporate funding, there are three integral components to the GP2A program: the undergraduate and graduate advising process, advising lunch options, and a dinner lecture series.
+The Dean's Office and Engineering Diversity Programs (EDP) at the School of Engineering created the Graduate Professional and Peer Advising (GP2A) Program in 1998 to strengthen Stanford's student support networks through structured peer advising and to address the academic and professional advising needs of engineering students.
+The GP2A Program works with all students, but especially with the four diversity-engineering societies, AISES, SBSE, SCCLES, and SWE and the Stanford Summer Engineering Academy (SSEA) participants to promote diversity in the engineering sector.
+Thanks to corporate funding EDP is able to provide three integral components to the GP2A program: undergraduate and graduate advising, advising lunch, and a dinner lecture series.

 Undergraduate and Graduate Advising

 This part of the program is multi-tiered with each GP2A participant taking on different roles depending on their class level.